Crawford Art Gallery is now closed for redevelopment.

 4. Steering Group

-Gallery Management Executive currently consists of a Director, Head of Operations, Administration Manager.
+Gallery Management Executive currently consists of a Director, Head of Operations, Finance Manager, Administration Manager and HR Manager.
 All staff report to the Director & Head of Operations.

 Contact details: